willhooi/gogosg/README.md

 ## Architecture Diagram
 ![architecture diagram](https://github.com/IT5007-2320/course-project-whlws/blob/main/ui/src/assets/gogosgv2.png)
-1. Client page retrieves query data from external API directly.
+1. Client page (front-end) retrieves user search query results/data from external API (using STB API) directly.
-2. Data is displayed with buttons for user to add selected data to DB via the graphql middleware.
+2. Data is displayed with buttons for user to add selected data to local DB via the graphql middleware.
-3. When displaying data added, it will query directly from DB (via graphql)
+3. When displaying data added, it will query and fetch directly from the local DB (via graphql)
-4. When deleting data displayed (as cards), it will mutate directly to DB (via graphql), causing state changes which re-renders the display component.
+4. When deleting data displayed (as cards), it will mutate data directly to local DB (via graphql), causing state changes which re-renders the display component.
-5. User can add own data which mutate directly to DB (via graphql).
+5. User can add own user-generated data which is used to mutate data directly in the local DB (via graphql).
-6. User can also share saved/favourited data to external party as email (using EmailJS webservice)
+6. User can also share their favourite data to external party via an email template (using EmailJS webservice)

 ## Shared Coding Guidelines
 * To start, clone remotely ```git clone https://github.com/IT5007-2320/course-project-whlws.git```